-If it illuminates when the engine is running, the on-board diagnostics system is detecting a malfunction of the vehicle emission control system.
+If it illuminates when the engine is running, the on-board diagnostics system is detecting stion of the vehicle emission a malfunction of the vehicle emission control system.

 If it flashes, engine misfire could be occurring.
 Increased exhaust gas temperatures could damage the catalytic converter or other vehicle components.
 Avoid heavy acceleration and deceleration, and have your vehicle checked as soon as possible.